What Makes a Good Financial Model?

 Efficiency in a model will allow both the person putting the model together and the analyst to make the best use of their time.
 This means really paying attention to the formulas and numbers that are going onto the sheet.
 It also includes how these numbers are organized and portrayed with the end goal in mind.

-As mentioned above, the model needs to make complex look simple.
+As mentioned above, the model needs to make the complex look simple.
 The model needs to be easy to follow for not only the one producing the model but also those dissecting it and using it to forecast future financial numbers.